dllrun/foam-extend-general-contact/README.md

 <hr>

 ## 4. How to cite this work?
-If you are using the library
-" [solidContact](src/solidModels/fvPatchFields/solidContact/) " for your research then please cite it as follows.
+If you are using this repository, especially the library " [solidModel](src/solidModels/) " and the solver " [elasticThermalSolidFoam](applications/solvers/solidMechanics/elasticThermalSolidFoam) " for your research then please cite it as follows.

       author      = {Dhakal, Ranjan},
       title       = {Solid contact analysis tool with Foam-extend},